Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 Heparin antagonist is d) protamine sulfate

-Asbestosis belongs to the group a) silicatoses
+Asbestosis belongs to the group of a) silicates

 The asthmatic triad includes b) bronchial asthma c) intolerance to non-steroidal anti-inflammatory drugs d) nasal polyposis